azoth-lang/azoth.language.design/hybrid-types.md

 Note that `value` declarations do not allow `var` fields (only `let` fields).
 This ensure they are safe to copy regardless of what reference capability they have.

+### Terminology Update

+There are no longer `move` types.
+In their place are `drop` types.
+It was realized not all hybrid types are drop types.
+Instead, hybrid types have the special `own` capability regardless of whether they are drop types.

+It is still unclear what the proper terminology and keywords to use are.
+Currently `class`, `struct`, and `value` are used.
+However, that leads to an awkward problem of that to name the equivalent of `object` declarations for value types.
+Currently they are `unit value`.
+The `unit value` keywords are confusing because they sound like they should be a value used with unit of measures.
+Indeed, if something like F# style generic arguments are needed to support units of measure, there could literally be unit values.

+Another option would be to use `record` for value types.
+Then `value` could be used for `unit value`.
+The problem with that is that "record types" currently refers to the shorthand syntax for types whose properties are declared inline with the class/struct/value declaration.
+So a `record` keyword could be confusing giving the term "record" two different meanings.
+Alternatively, `value type` could be used for value types and `value` for `unit value`.
+What is bad about that is the declaration isn't just of the type, but is a "template" for creating the instances.

 ## Variable References

 It might be thought that this new design has lost the important functionality of having `ref var`